A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Proposed model

 In a nutshell, the proposed model uses interpretable parameters to accommodate outlying areas while identifying them.
-The proposed model points at neighbourhoods that need heavy-tailed latent effects after accounting for some covariates.
-Different from Congdon\cite{Congdon} (\ref{eq:Congdon}), the proposed model introduces parameters that intervene on the \textit{marginal} distribution of the latent effects.
-Therefore, their interpretation remains the same for any spatial structure and the prior assignment is simplified.
-This concerns the marginal variance, $\sigma^2$, as well as the scaling mixture parameters, $\KAPPA=[\kappa_1, \dots, \kappa_n]^\top$.
+The proposed model points at neighbourhoods that need heavy-tailed latent effects, through the introduction of the scale mixture components, $\bm{\kappa}=[\kappa_1, \dots, \kappa_n]^\top$.
+Area $i$ is identified as an outlier when $\kappa_i<1$.
+Different from Congdon (\ref{eq:Congdon}), the proposed model makes use of parameters that intervene on the \textit{marginal} distribution of the latent effects.
+Therefore, their prior assignment is simplified as their interpretation remains the same regardless of the neighbourhood structure.
+This concerns the weight of the spatial structure $\lambda$, the marginal variance $\sigma^2$, as well as the scaling mixture parameters $\kappa_1, \ \dots, \kappa_n$ when the $\kappa$'s are assumed independent across the region.

+We now compare the interpretation and roles of the scale mixture components $\bm{\kappa}$ in the proposed model and in Congdon's model.
+To interpret the scale mixture components $\bm{\kappa}$, the importance of the spatial structure in the data, measured by $\lambda$, must be taken into account.
+When $\lambda=0$, both models reduce to independent latent effects without spatial structure.
+In that case, $\kappa_i<1$ only impacts the \textit{marginal} variance of the $i$th latent effect and identifies an outlying area that showcases an extreme disease risk, after accounting for covariates.
+When $\lambda=1$, the proposed latent effects become $b_i = (\sigma/\sqrt{\kappa_i})(u_i/\sqrt{h}), \ i=1, \dots, n$.
+The $\kappa$'s intervene on the \textit{marginal} variances and $\kappa_i<1$ acts as an outlier indicator by inflating the $i$th \textit{marginal} variance and hence allowing the $i$th effect to differ from the overall mean structure.
+Additionally, when $\lambda=1$, the \textit{conditional} distribution of the latent effects may be written as follows:

+We compare the \textit{conditional} distributions (\ref{eq:Congdon}) and (\ref{eq:Proposed_Conditional}) considering the case where neighbouring areas $i$ and $j$ are both outliers with $\kappa_i, \kappa_j<1$ and $i \sim j$.
+In both distributions (\ref{eq:Congdon}) and (\ref{eq:Proposed_Conditional}), the $i$th and $j$th \textit{conditional} variances are inflated by $\kappa_i$ and $\kappa_j$, respectively.
+Regarding the \textit{conditional} means, in the proposed model, $\kappa_j/\kappa_i \simeq \kappa_i/\kappa_j \simeq 1$ and outlying effects are allowed to borrow strength from neighbouring outliers.
+However, in Congdon's model, the mutual weights of $b_i$ and $b_j$ are deflated and areas $i$ and $j$ contribute less to their mutual latent effects.
+This feature of borrowing strength in the proposed model is attractive in the case where neighbouring areas have extreme disease risks.